 For starters, browser-based passwords work on one particular browser.
 If you decide to move from Safari to Chrome or Firefox, you might have trouble with export and import.
 Furthermore, there’s no way you could synchronize your vault on different browsers.
 All this often leads to storing your passwords in an insecure location.

 Secondly, not all browser-based password managers have a password generator.
 Without one, you will have to create them manually.
-And this means there’s a chance that one of those passwords will be less safe than it should.

 Lastly, browser password managers can’t detect weak or reused passwords.
 Want to know if your logins aren’t available on the dark web?
 You will have to check that manually on a separate tool.
-Dedicated password managers have all these and other features integrated, making them safer than their browser-based counterparts.

 Cloud-based password managers